brysonsteck/riibalanced-patcher/SETUP.md

 ### Installing WSL

-You can skip to [Running the patcher on WSL](#Running_the_patcher_on_wsl) if you already have a WSL distro installed.
+You can skip to [Running the patcher on WSL](#Running-the-patcher-on-wsl) if you already have a WSL distro installed.
+You can alternatively use [Microsoft's documentation](https://docs.microsoft.com/en-us/windows/wsl/install) as a guide to install WSL.

 To install WSL, you need to have Windows 10 with build 19041 or higher, or Windows 11.
 To check your Windows 10 build, run `winver` in Command Prompt.
-If you cannot/refuse to update to such versions, you can try using the [Cygwin](#Cygwin) method to run the patcher.
+If you cannot/refuse to update to such versions, you can try using the [Cygwin](#windows---cygwin) method to run the patcher.

 Open a Command Prompt as Administrator and type: